squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

           "docs": [
             {
               "location": "page/",
+              "title": "Example",
               "text": "Example Text It's very easy to make some words bold and other words italic with Markdown.
-You can even add links , or even code : if (isAwesome) { return true } Lists Sometimes you want numbered lists: One Two Three Sometimes you want bullet points: Start a line with a star Profit!", "title": "Example"
+You can even add links , or even code : if (isAwesome) { return true } Lists Sometimes you want numbered lists: One Two Three Sometimes you want bullet points: Start a line with a star Profit!"
             },
             {
               "location": "page/#example",
-              "text": "",
-              "title": "Example"
+              "title": "Example",
+              "text": ""
             },
             {
               "location": "page/#text",
+              "title": "Text",
               "text": "It's very easy to make some words bold and other words italic with Markdown.
-You can even add links , or even code : if (isAwesome) { return true }", "title": "Text"
+You can even add links , or even code : if (isAwesome) { return true }"
             },
             {
               "location": "page/#lists",
+              "title": "Lists",
-              "text": "Sometimes you want numbered lists: One Two Three Sometimes you want bullet points: Start a line with a star Profit!", "title": "Lists"
+              "text": "Sometimes you want numbered lists: One Two Three Sometimes you want bullet points: Start a line with a star Profit!"
             }
           ]
         }